alajmo/dashgrid/README.md

 A highly customizable drag-and-drop grid built on pure javascript with no dependencies.
 Inspired by gridster and angular-gridster.
 Currently alpha status, no set API.
+Check out [demo](samiralajmovic.github.io/dashgrid)

 * Feature rich.
-* No dependencies.
+* No external dependencies.
 * High performance.
 * Framework agnostic.